afollestad/material-dialogs/README.md

 ###### Version 0.3.2

 > 1. Large performance improvements for list dialogs, thanks [hzsweers](https://github.com/hzsweers)!
+The item processor API was switched with custom list adapters, see the sample for an example.
+> 2. Other padding and logic fixes.

 ###### Version 0.3.1